eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

-This results in new ``HelloWorldData.c`` and ``HelloWorldData.h`` files that need to be compiled and their associated object file must be linked with the *Hello World!* publisher and subscriber application business logic.
+This results in new ``HelloWorldData.c`` and ``HelloWorldData.h`` files that need to be compiled, and their associated object file must be linked with the *Hello World!* publisher and subscriber application business logic.
 When using the Cyclone provided CMake project, this step is done automatically.

-As described earlier, the IDL compiler generates one source and one header files.
-The header file (``HelloWorldData.h``) contains the data type of the messages that are shared.
+As described earlier, the IDL compiler generates one source and one header file.
+The header file (``HelloWorldData.h``) contains the shared messages' data type.
 While the source file has no direct use from the application developer's perspective.

-``HelloWorldData.h``\ \* needs to be included by the application code as it contains the actual message type and contains helper macros to allocate and free memory space for the ``HelloWorldData_Msg`` type.
+``HelloWorldData.h``\ \* needs to be included in the application code as it contains the actual message type and contains helper macros to allocate and free memory space for the ``HelloWorldData_Msg`` type.